PDF accessibility and SEO: alt text, tagged structure and compliance

 By Michael Andrews, Wix SEO Expert UK

 PDF accessibility and SEO are deeply interconnected.
 The same structural elements that make a PDF accessible to screen readers also make it readable by search engines: heading tags, alt text on images, tagged content structure, reading order, and language specification.
-Google has increasingly favoured accessible content in rankings.
-This lesson covers how to create PDFs that are both accessible and SEO-optimised for hosting on your Wix site.
+Google has increasingly favoured accessible content in rankings, and the technical requirements of WCAG 2.1 compliance align almost perfectly with what Google needs to understand and rank PDF content.
+This lesson covers how to create PDFs that are both accessible and SEO-optimised for hosting on your Wix site, including how to audit and remediate existing documents.

 How Accessibility Improves PDF SEO